Peripheral visions, rethinking planning: CALL at the 2026 World Planning Schools Congress

 Tuesday, June 30 · Governance takes center stage

-We opened our congress week with Track 6: Governance, where Valeria Fedeli and Daniele Viarengo presented “Territorial cohesion: between policy frameworks, needs and local-regional institutional capacity”.
+We started our congress week with Track 6: Governance, where Valeria Fedeli and Daniele Viarengo presented “Territorial cohesion: between policy frameworks, needs and local-regional institutional capacity”.
 Focusing on Lombardy, one of the Italian regions hit hardest by COVID-19, the paper examined a decade (2014–2024) of multi-fund resource allocation to municipalities, from Cohesion Policy through the National Recovery and Resilience Plan and pandemic-era regional measures.
 The central question: did the money go where the need was greatest, or where the administrative capacity to absorb it already existed?
 Their answer points to a familiar tension in territorial cohesion policy, and a call for regions to move from emergency-driven funding toward a more strategic, capacity-building role.

 Later that afternoon, in the Special Sessions, Anna Moro and Grazia Concilio, with our international collaborator Anna De Liddo presented “ORBIS Deliberative Pathways: Digital and Transdisciplinary Co-Creation for Planning and Governance”, looking at how digital deliberation tools can support transdisciplinary collaboration in planning processes.